 Least Concern (LC)

-M.-O. Rödel (pers. comm.) considers that populations from Togo westwards belong to Amietophrynus togoensis.
-M. Tandy (pers comm.) considers that both Amietophrynus camerunensis and A. togoensis might occur sypatrically in West Africa.
-In this account we follow the former view, and restrict A. camerunensis to Central Africa.
+M.-O. Rödel (pers. comm.) considers that populations from Togo westwards belong to Sclerophrys togoensis.
+M. Tandy (pers comm.) considers that both Sclerophrys camerunensisand s. togoensis might occur sypatrically in West Africa.
+In this account we follow the former view, and restrict S. camerunensis to Central Africa.

 This is an amended assessment created to account for the change in generic name.